-4. St. Lucie Inlet Preserve State Park
+5. Catch Some Rays at St. Lucie Inlet Preserve State Park

 This barrier island preserve offers visitors a unique, peaceful, and overall remarkable experience.
 Wooden boardwalks dot the forests, allowing safe passage for visitors through land peppered with mangroves, oaks, and cabbage palms.
 A sandy beach beckons those who cherish quiet time relaxing on a soft strand.

 Those who prefer a bit more action can jump into the waves about a half-mile from shore.
 That's where you'll find a bright coral reef teeming with marine life.
 Grab a snorkel and mask or descend on a scuba diving adventure.
 You're sure to see creatures that will capture your heart - and your waterproof camera's lens.

 Kayaking is another popular activity for families at St. Lucie Inlet Preserve State Park.
 A 4.2- mile kayak trail snakes its way through the lush mangroves, taking you on a three-hour adventure filled with beauty, phenomenal wildlife, and utter tranquility.